 Please note that some events may be postponed or rescheduled.

-- Bo Sang Umbrella and Sankhampaeng Handicrafts Festival, Chiang Mai: usually held on third weekend in January (January 15-17, 2021)
+- Bo Sang Umbrella and Sankhampaeng Handicrafts Festival, Chiang Mai: usually held on third weekend in January (tbc 14-16 January, 2022)

 - Chinese Lunar New Year: date falls in January/February.
-Celebrated in many areas of Thailand, but particularly in the Chinatown districts of Bangkok and Chiang Mai as well as Phuket and Trang (February 12, 2021 – Year of the Ox)
+Celebrated in many areas of Thailand, but particularly in the Chinatown districts of Bangkok and Chiang Mai as well as Phuket and Trang (1 February 2022 – Year of the Tiger)

 - Burapa Bike Week, Pattaya: mid-February.
 Regarded as the biggest gathering of motorbike enthusiasts in South-east Asia.

 - Phuket International Blues Rock Festival: mid/late February